webtions/i-recommend-this/readme.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.txt) for details.

 ## Security